guillaumemoreau/db-course/11_access.md

 ### Avoiding SQL injections

-To avoid SQL injections, dictionnaries can be used
+To avoid SQL injections, dictionaries can be used

 \scriptsize